-I just learned about a new book called The Longevity Project.
+I just learned about a new book that contains the secret to a long life called The Longevity Project.
 It’s about a study that began in 1926 and tracked 1500 Americans from childhood to their death.
-Over the year researchers documented the things that seemed to help some live longer and what lead to shorter lives.
-I have not read the book but the articles are very interesting.
+Over the years, researchers documented the things that seemed to help some of the people live longer, and what lead to shorter lives.
+I have not read the book itself, but the articles on it are very interesting.

-For example when it came to exercise Friedman and Martin found that people who pushed themselves too hard with exercise can do more harm then good.
+For example, when it came to exercise, Friedman and Martin found that people who pushed themselves too hard with exercise can do more harm than good.
 Exercise is important, they found, but it’s more about doing what you love than adhering to a certain fitness program.
-I loved that part because its exactly what I have written about and have been telling my patients for years.

-Surprisingly cheerful and optimistic children are actually less likely to live long lives.
-The reason is that later in life these kids grow up to be adults who by virtue of expecting good things to happen and feeling like nothing bad ever would, they predisposed themselves to be heavier drinkers, they tended to be smokers, and their hobbies were riskier.
+Surprisingly, cheerful and optimistic children are actually less likely to live long lives.
+The reason is that later in life these kids grow up to be adults who, by virtue of expecting good things to happen and feeling like nothing bad ever could, they predisposed themselves to be heavier drinkers, they tended to be smokers, and their hobbies were riskier.

 Risk aversion is not the only factor.
 Conscientious people developed better social relationships and accomplished more at work.
 People who were the most responsible at work tended to get the most exciting opportunities in life.